FaisalShahid03/Urban-Traffic-Congestion-System/README.md

 # 🚦 AI-Powered Smart Traffic Monitoring and Congestion Prediction System

 ## 📌 Introduction
 Urban traffic congestion is a growing challenge, causing increased travel time, higher fuel consumption, and environmental pollution.
-Traditional traffic monitoring systems rely on static cameras and manual analysis, which are inefficient for large-scale real-time data handling.
+Traditional traffic monitoring systems rely on static cameras and manual analysis, which are inefficient for handling large-scale, real-time data.

 This project introduces an **AI-Powered Smart Traffic Monitoring and Congestion Prediction System** that integrates **real-time traffic feeds**, **weather conditions**, and **historical traffic data** to:
 - Detect and visualize real-time traffic conditions and incidents.